tsgates/arch-wiki-markdown/wiki/Ruby_on_Rails.md

     $ rails new testapp_name

+Note:If you get an error like
+Errno::ENOENT: No such file or directory (...)
+An error occurred while installing x, and Bundler cannot continue., you might have to configure Bundler so that it installs gems per-user and not system-wide.
+Alternatively, run # rails new testapp_name once as root.
+If it has completed successfully, delete testapp_name/ and run
+$ rails new testapp_name again as a regular user.

-Note:If you get an Error message like this:
+Note:If you get an error message like this:

     ...
 FetchError: SSL_connect returned=1 errno= 0 state=SSLv2/v3 read server hello A: sslv3 alert handshake
     failure (https://s3.amazonaws.com/ production.s3.rubygems.org/gems/rake-10.0.3.gem)

-try

-    $ pacman -Suy
-    $ pacman -S nodejs

-then try again.
+install nodejs and try again.

 This creates a new folder inside your current working directory.